S3-working-group/s3-practical-guide/slides.md

 ---

-## # Be The Change
+## P5.3: Be The Change

 Lead by example, behave and act in the ways you would like others to behave and act.

 ---

-## # Invite Change
+## P5.4: Invite Change

-A way for indivduals to initiate and facilitate change.
+A way for individuals to initiate and facilitate change.

 * be the change you want to see
 * use and adapt S3 patterns to address drivers when it's helpful to do so
 * tell the story about how and why you are using patterns from S3, including documenting outcomes, successes and failures
-* invite others for experiments with you
+* invite others to experiment with you

 ---

-## # Open S3 Adoption
+## P5.5: Open S3 Adoption

-* indentify the driver for pulling in S3 patterns
+* identify the driver for pulling in S3 patterns
 * schedule regular of open space events:
     * invite all members to create and run experiments
     * define constraints for experiments: e.g. S3 principles